-- 19. Our Client would reiterate their concerns with proposed allocation 7HA as indicated at Q6 above and within their earlier Matter Statements.
-This clearly indicates that the trajectory is incorrect (by virtue of the outlined concerns with this particular site), and, the Council has provided no additional evidence to indicate a revised trajectory in this regard.
-For the reasons stated previously in relation to site 7HA, there is considerable doubt as to whether any residential development can be delivered within the allocation. - 20.
+- 21. As stated within our Client's response to Q6 above, and within the Supply Sites Review Note at Appendix 1, there are concerns as regards the deliverability of a number of sites which make up the Council's housing land supply, and there is a lack of evidence regarding the assumptions which underpin the Council's view on these sites.
+A number of these sites have significant constraints, viability concerns or have active uses on them, and so there can be no assurances that these sites will come forward as envisaged. - 22.
 Planning Practice Guidance sets out the evidence that local planning authorities can use in order to demonstrate that there is a reasonable prospect that a site is developable.
 Included within this is a written commitment or agreement that relevant funding is likely to come forward, written evidence of agreement between the Council and the site developer, likely build-out rates on sites with similar characteristics as well as the current planning status.
+Matter 5.
+Representor ID: R01244

-Such evidence is not forthcoming in relation to site 7HA, beyond the interest in the re-use of the Site as a School (resulting in a significant (if not total) loss of housing development potential for the site) and so the trajectory is flawed in this respect.
+Such evidence is not forthcoming on all sites (as our Client's review identifies) and so the trajectory is flawed in this respect.

-21. Our Client also considers that the Housing Need and Supply background paper (SD025 will need to be reviewed and updated in order to respond to the revised Plan period, and provide evidence to support Annex 3 of SHBC010 (Schedule of Modifications).
+- 23. With regard to our Client's land interest at Rainford (site 8HA) and as stated above, our Client is satisfied with the housing trajectory proposed, noting that there will be a period of time between the adoption of the Plan and the preparation, submission and determination of planning applications, and associated planning conditions before work can start on site. - 24.
+Notwithstanding the above however, our Client also considers that the Housing Need and Supply background paper (SD025 will need to be reviewed and updated in order to respond to the revised Plan period, and provide evidence to support Annex 3 of SHBC010 (Schedule of Modifications)